 Of course I hoped that some of the people who are still reading this article are also fond of the world of Jane Austen, not necessarily her novel Sense and Sensibility in particular.
 I’m not sure yet to what extent I want to publish essays about her work here or elsewhere.

-If YOU too love her characters, her unique wit and sharp observations around human psychology and behaviour and would love to have some Jane Austen geeking or would like me to write more about her work and how it may help us flourish in the 21st century please don’t hesitate to reach out.
+If you too love her (fictional !) characters, her unique wit and sharp observations around human psychology and behaviour and would love to have some Jane Austen geeking or would like me to write more about her work and how it may help us flourish in the 21st century, please don’t hesitate to reach out.

 Leave a Reply